ivy-llc/ivy/docs/partial_source/deep_dive/16_ivy_frontends.rst

 Basic
 -----

-**NOTE:** Docstrings and examples are not required when working on frontend methods.
+**NOTE:** Type hints, docstrings and examples are not required when working on frontend methods.

 **Jax**